adrianobrito/vaporwave/README.md

 []
 ```

 When you startup the server throught `vaporwave` command, you can access it using port 8000.
 When you perform a simple **HTTP GET** on **api/users** the server gets the current state of related collection in this endpoint.
-The previous example returned a empty array because the related collection with **api/users** is empty.
+The previous example returned a empty array, because the related collection with **api/users** is empty.
 In order to change the state of this endpoint, let's do **HTTP POST** request throught `curl`.

 ```sh
 $ curl -X POST